ivan-shaporov/ConvNetRegression/docs/README.md

 Four convolutional layers were interlaced with pooling so that after each conv+pooling the output becomes a power of two fraction in size.
 The length of each layer's output was decreasing as follows: 1024 input -> 256 -> 64 -> 32 -> 16.
 Non conventional pooling was implemented.
 Instead of max-pool or average-pool, it was a convolutional layer with large stride.
 For example first pooling (second layer) had kernel size 4 and stride 8, effectively reducing the output to 1/4-th of the input.

-Having the length of the last pooling output to be 16 the next fully connected layer converted it to a single (16 channels) value.
+Having the length of the last pooling output to be 16, the next fully connected layer converted it to a single (16 channels) value.
 Fully connected layer was also implemented using a convolution with kernel of 16 and stride 16.
 There was no technical reason to implement fully connected layer like that.
 It just made experimentation easier with homogeneous layers and varying parameters (kernel size, stride, output channels number).

 Batch normalization layers in the middle didn't show any improvements but introduced training instability.
 So the batch normalization was not used.

 Finally the last layer was purely linear. scaling and shifting the output so that it falls into the required range 45 - 110 bpm.

+Recurrent network architecture was considered, but because it didn't perform well in other projects with this kind of data it was out of scope.

 ## Results